Best of 2016: Best LPs - 20 to 1

 (mp3) King Gizzard & The Lizard Wizard - Robot Stop

 Best magical LP of 2016

 No doubt that Murals is the lesser-known band of that entire list.
-And yet, ranking him at the 2nd position is not a statement from me, in fact, Violet City Lantern IS one of the best LP I ever heard in my whole life, definitively one of the most magical as well.
+And yet, ranking him at the 2nd position is not a statement from me, in fact, Violet City Lantern IS one of the best LP I ever heard in my whole life, definitely one of the most magical as well.
 As I said in the album review, Murals taught me how to listen and see his music at the same time.
 It feels like the band captured all of the best sounds in the all world and put them into his LP.
 It's almost hard to believe that Violet City Lantern actually is real.
-I feel like I should start to pray God, even though I'm atheist.
+I feel like I should start to pray God, even though I'm an atheist.

 (mp3) Murals - Adina